-I have been working on my family genealogy intermittently for several years, but this year have made great strides after I was found by some previously unknown cousins.
+I have been working on my family genealogy intermittently for several years, but a few years ago I made great strides after I was found by some previously unknown cousins.
+Since then, the cousins keep rolling in!
+What a great “hobby” – finding your family.

 As I have discovered more evidence of my family’s immigrations and documentation of their lives, I have become entranced by the idea that while we live in different times we often travel similar paths.